Xerios/ScreenManager/README.md

 # ScreenManager
 Flexible way to manage screens with transitions, layers and proper input handling for Unity.

-Fully documented, except for this readme though...
+Including examples and fully documented, except for this readme though...

 ## Screenshots